-- 3. Click the Next Page and Previous Page buttons to move through the print preview. - 4.
-Use the Zoom button to magnify the page for a clearer view. - 5.
-Click the Close Print Preview button to return to the workbook. - Add a Print Preview button to the Quick Access Toolbar.
+3. Click the Next Page and Previous Page buttons to move through the print preview.

+- 4. Use the Zoom button to magnify the page for a clearer view. - 5.
+Click the Home tab on the Ribbon to exit Backstage View and return to the workbook. - 3 Add a Print Preview button to the Quick Access Toolbar.

-Print Preview is a very useful feature and you'll probably use it a lot.
-Every time you use it, however, it is going to take three clicks of the mouse.
+The quick Print Preview offered by the Backstage View is a very useful feature and you'll probably use it a lot.
+Every time you use it, however, it is going to take two clicks of the mouse.
 Wouldn't it be better if you could show a print preview with just one click?

 - 1. Click the Customize Quick Access Toolbar button (see sidebar). - 2.
-Click the Print Preview item in the drop-down list.
+Click the Print Preview and Print item in the drop-down list.